CEDU: In the news

 November 1996 - Former Rocky Mountain Academy staff and owner of Boundarylines Crisis Intervention Richard "Rowdy" Armstrong is accused of drugging, raping and sodomizing former Rocky Mountain Academy staff and Boundarylines Crisis Intervention co-worker Twila Stephenson.

-January 1997 - Five people are injured in a riot at Northwest Academy in Ruby Ridge, Idaho.

-March 31, 1998 - Marsha and Ronald Accomazzo file a lawsuit against CEDU.
-Their son was enrolled at Ascent and Rocky Mountain Academy, and injured in the Northwest Academy riot.

-March 31, 1998 - Nancy Dark makes allegations leading to charges against CEDU.
-Her son was enrolled at Boulder Creek Academy, Ascent, and the Northwest Academy, and injured in the Northwest Academy riot.

-April 1, 1998 - CEDU is sued for fraud, racketeering, and battery.

-April 5, 2000 - Dianne and Robert Reibstein file a lawsuit against CEDU for neglect and abuse.
-Their son was at Ascent and Rocky Mountain Academy.

-October 8, 2002 - an article titled "Hilfiger CEO Helps Kids" is published by Forbes.
-It goes into detail how the CEO Joel Horowitz with his friends founded the Friends of CEDU Foundation.

-October 13, 2002 - An article titled "When Rich Kids Go Bad" is published by Forbes magazine.
-Leigh Horowitz, along with several other anonymous CEDU clients, are interviewed.

 January 14, 2004 - An article about Boulder Creek Academy titled "The Last Resort" is published by the Chicago Tribune.
 Several CEDU clients and parents are interviewed.

-February 8, 2004 - Daniel Ted Yuen goes missing from CEDU.
-The missing person case is still open in 2018.

 May 26, 2020 - Adam Eget, an actor and comedian known for his work with Norm Macdonald, talks about his experiences with CEDU on The Joe Rogan Experience podcast.
 Eget describes CEDU as an abusive cult, and talks about multiple examples of child endangerment he saw as a client attending a CEDU School.